yusinto/indigo/_posts/2016-10-31-launch-darkly-part-two.markdown

 The custom property allows you to pass any arbitrary properties to Launch Darkly which you can use for targeting.
 This is very useful and powerful.

 ## Conclusion
-Feature flagging coupled with user targeting is a powerful way to control the target audience of your app's functionality.
-This opens up a whole new world of possibilities in regards to you can do with your app.
+Feature flagging coupled with user targeting is a powerful way to control your target audience.
+This opens up a whole new world of possibilities in regards to what you can do with your app.
 Someday all apps will be built this way.

 Check out [ld-redux](https://github.com/yusinto/ld-redux){:target="_blank"} if you haven't, and please give me some feedback if you use it!
+Thanks.

 ---------------------------------------------------------------------------------------